Emerging Leaders Working with Their Peers

 Beth Freund, LA05

-The LEAD (Lead, Engage, Achieve, Donate) Initiative is a new program to better engage younger Arts & Sciences St. Louis alumni, between the graduating years of 1988 and 2011.
+The LEAD (Lead, Engage, Achieve, Donate) Initiative is a new program to better engage younger St. Louis alumni, between the graduating years of 1989 and 2013.
 The LEAD Initiative will help to close the void in cultivation that exists between younger alumni - those who graduated less than 10 years ago - and our older donors.
-This initiative includes specific efforts and events to connect this age range of alumni to Arts & Sciences.
+This initiative includes specific efforts and events to connect this age range of alumni to Arts & Sciences and Washington University as a whole.

-The mission of the LEAD Initiative is to engage, educate, and invite alumni in this targeted age range to become more connected to Washington University and join the Eliot Society.
+First created by Arts & Sciences and now growing into a program for all schools at Washington University, the mission of the LEAD Initiative is to engage, educate, and invite alumni in this targeted age range to become more connected to the university and join the Eliot Society.
 Our goals are to increase alumni giving among this important group, increase their involvement in University activities and philanthropic efforts, and ultimately increase their likelihood to become future volunteer leaders and donors.

 Members of this initiative are asked to: